LaunchCodeEducation/java-web-dev-curriculum/content/control-flow-and-collections/_index.md

 date: 2023-06-22T09:45:23-05:00
 draft: false
 weight: 3
-originalAuthor: <no value> # to be set by page creator
+originalAuthor: Sally Steuterman # to be set by page creator
-originalAuthorGitHub: <no value> # to be set by page creator
+originalAuthorGitHub: gildedgardenia # to be set by page creator
-reviewer: # to be set by the page reviewer
+reviewer: Kimberly Horan # to be set by the page reviewer
-reviewerGitHub: # to be set by the page reviewer
+reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
 lastEditor: # update any time edits are made after review
 lastEditorGitHub: # update any time edits are made after review
 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

-## Major Concepts
+## Learning Objectives

+Upon completing all the material in this chapter, you should be able to do the following:

+1. Use basic control flow structures
+1. Create and work with common collections objects
+1. Understand how to choose a collection type for a given problem

 ## Key Terminology

+Here is a list of the key terms you will find throughout the chapter organized by the page upon which they first appear.

 ### Conditionals